Point of Sale Finance / Buy Now Pay Later Market Insight Report 2022

 – The overall performance of the economy as a driver of both retail sales and consumer confidence

-– Pricing of POS finance loans, particularly the current wide availability of interest-free deals.
+– Pricing of POS finance loans, particularly the wide availability of interest-free deals, although these have been pared back by many retailers as finance costs increase.

 – The impact of technology on the market with new apps enabling far quicker decision-making and higher application acceptance rates.